yalamanchilivahini5/vsdtclpowertool/README.md

   To get cmos inverter and 4-bit adder power values, Download powercal.tcl and powercaladder.tcl respectively from this repository and run TCL codes.

-  **Note: TCL codes written are not final.
-They will be modified to get better results.
+  **Note: TCL codes written are not final and yet to be modified to get better results.

 Contact Information
 ====================